All Episodes

 The Grove City College case presented two separate questions, and it was a matter being litigated, of course, in the courts.

-The universities were arguing that they were not covered at all by the civil rights laws in question simply because their students uh had federal financial assistance and attended their universities.
+The universities were arguing that they were not covered at all by the civil rights laws in question simply because their students had federal financial assistance and attended their universities.

 That was their first argument.

-The second argument was even if they were covered, all that was covered was the admissions office and not other programs that themselves did not receive separate financial assistance.
+The second argument was, even if they were covered, all that was covered was the admissions office and not other programs that themselves did not receive separate financial assistance.

 Our position, the position of the administration, and again, that was the position I was advancing.

-Uh uh I was not formulating policy.
+I was not formulating policy.

-Uh I was articulating and defending the administration position.
+I was articulating and defending the administration position.

-Said every word of that without once consulting notes, staring straight at Senator Kennedy, who had to read everything as almost like he was reading a ransom note from Ralph Nees.
+Said every word of that without once consulting notes, staring straight at Senator Kennedy, who had to read everything as well, almost like he was reading a ransom note from Ralph Nees.

-So Kennedy reads the question, and it's not even an informed question, a properly informed question.
+It's not even an informed question, a properly informed question.

-This is to stanch the bleeding ladies and gentlemen and we'll discuss this in more detail as the next hour of the EIB network unfolds before your very eyes and ears.
+We'll discuss this in more detail as the next hour of the EIB network unfolds before your very eyes and ears.